timkql/CTD_Dino_Game/docs.md

         self.sprite_list = [list(a) for a in self.sprite.split('\n')[1::]][::-1]
         return
 ```
+### Reset function
+Resets the velocity and position of the ```Character``` instance
 ```py
     def reset(self):
         self.y_pos = 0
         self.y_vel = 0

 ```
+### Reset function
+Starts a jump action if the sprite is not already jumping.
+Sets the vertical velocity to a positive value.
 ```py
     def jump(self):
         """Starts a jump by setting vertical velocity"""